SheaMeyers/C42ApiProxy/README.md

 ## Outline

 The way that I am approaching this project:

 1. Read through the api documents and call apis through a browser to understand how they work and what to behaviour to expect.

-1. a)  I'll likely test it through [httpie](https://github.com/jkbrzt/httpie) as I've found it a useful tool to test apis.
+ a)  I'll likely test it through [httpie](https://github.com/jkbrzt/httpie) as I've found it a useful tool to test apis.

 2. Create a new Django project.
-I'm going to use Django as we're familiar with the library.
+I'm going to use Django as we're both familiar with the library.

-2.a)  I'm going to use [requests](https://github.com/kennethreitz/requests) to make the get request to C42's apis since it's commonly recommended and simple to use.
+ a)  I'm going to use [requests](https://github.com/kennethreitz/requests) to make the get request to C42's apis since it's commonly recommended and simple to use.

-2.b)  As I mentioned above I'll likely use [httpie](https://github.com/jkbrzt/httpie) and the chrome browser to test the GET requests.
+ b)  As I mentioned above I'll likely use [httpie](https://github.com/jkbrzt/httpie) and the chrome browser to test the GET requests.

 3. Create the needed url in urls.py and the handler for this url.
 I'll just return a example stub initially to ensure the correct endpoint is getting hit.